greyyT/thesis/demo/PLAN.md

 For recruitment professionals, this means the system knows when it needs your expertise.
 You're not reviewing random borderline cases—you're seeing candidates where human judgment genuinely adds value.

 Statistical validation: χ² = 43.86 (p < 0.001), Cohen's h = 0.625, indicating a substantial effect size.
 This isn't marginal improvement—it's a fundamental advance in recruitment technology."

+### Extra Slide B: Live System Demo - UI Walkthrough

+**Source**: System implementation

+**Note**: This slide contains a demo video for Q&A if someone asks to see the actual system interface.

+**Demo Video Content** (2-3 minutes):

+**Tab 1: Conversational AI Interface**
+- Natural language job posting: "I need a senior Python developer with ML experience"
+- System extracts requirements and confirms understanding
+- Real-time candidate matching with explanations
+- Interactive refinement: "Focus more on computer vision experience"
+- Shows how recruiters interact naturally without complex queries

+**Tab 2: HR Observability & Decision Tracing**
+- **Candidate Pipeline View**
+  - Real-time flow: 250 applications → 18 for human review
+  - Color-coded by confidence levels (green/yellow/red)
+  - Click any candidate to see full evaluation trace

+- **Individual Candidate Tracing**
+  - Dual-agent scores side by side
+  - Semantic skill matches highlighted
+  - Bias flags with explanations
+  - Decision rationale in plain English
+  - Audit trail for compliance

+- **Key Features Demonstrated**:
+  - How Ca would be flagged as "hidden gem" despite keyword mismatch
+  - Transferable skills visualization (finance → data science)
+  - Override capability with reason tracking
+  - Export reports for hiring committees

+**Speaker Script**:
+"Let me show you how the system actually works in practice.
+This isn't a mockup—this is our live system processing real candidates.

+[Tab 1 - Chat Interface] First, our conversational interface.
+Notice how Sarah, our recruiter, simply describes what she needs in natural language.
+No complex boolean queries or keyword lists.
+The system understands context—when she says 'ML experience,' it knows to look for machine learning, deep learning, neural networks, and related skills.

+[Tab 2 - Observability] Now here's where it gets powerful for HR teams.
+This is your mission control for talent acquisition.
+See this candidate here?
+That's someone just like Ca from our story.
+Traditional ATS scored them 45% because they wrote 'Python programming' instead of 'Python developer.'
+But watch—our Critic Agent identified strong signals: GitHub contributions, relevant projects, transferable skills from finance.

+[Click on candidate] Here's the full trace.
+The Screening Agent gave 0.45 based on keyword matching.
+The Critic Agent gave 0.78 based on actual capabilities.
+That disagreement triggers human review.
+You see exactly why each score was given, what skills were identified, and any bias concerns.

+[Show override] And here's the key—when you make a decision, you can override with one click.
+Your reasoning is captured, and the system learns.
+Next time, it will better recognize similar patterns.

+This transparency is what transforms recruitment from a black box to a glass box.
+You know exactly why every decision was made, you can audit any outcome, and most importantly, you never miss another Ca.

+The system is available for pilot programs starting immediately.
+We can have you up and running with your actual job openings within two weeks."

 ---